speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-12-[OS] OS Structure.md

 ## Operating System Design and Implementation

-- Design and Implementation of OS is not easy, but some approaches have been proven successful
+- Design and Implementation of OS is **not easy**, but some approaches have been proven successful
 - Internal structure of different Operating Systems can vary widely
-- Start the design by defining goals and specifications
+- Start the design by defining **goals** and **specifications**
   - **Affected** by **choice** of hardware, type of system
     - Batch, time-sharing, multi-user, distributed, real-time …
 - **User** goals and **System** goals
-  - User goals – operating system should be convenient to use, easy to learn, reliable, safe, and fast
+  - **User goals** – operating system should be convenient to use, **easy** to learn, reliable, safe, and fast
     - May not be useful in the system design
-  - System goals – operating system should be easy to design, implement, and maintain, as well as flexible, reliable, error-free, and efficient
+  - **System goals** – operating system should be easy to design, implement, and maintain, as well as flexible, reliable, error-free, and efficient
   - No unique solution

 - Important principle to separate the following for flexibility